FlorianPatzer/nodeline-box-backend/README.md

 ## Build Container
-The easiest way to build a container is to run `mvnw spring-boot:build-image` from within the project's main directory.
+The easiest way to build a container is to run `./mvnw spring-boot:build-image` from within the project's main directory.

 ## Run
 The containerized version can be started using docker compose: `docker compose up` which will start a postgres container, an adminer container to administrate the db and a container running the main application.
 Run it with the `--force-recreate` flag if you made changes to the images or configuration.